San Diego Home Invasion Attorney

 How to Defend Against Home Invasion Charges

-Not all accusations of and charges for home invasion in California are legitimate.
+Not all accusations of and charges for a home invasion in San Diego California are legitimate.

-As an experienced San Diego criminal defense attorney, Pedro Bernal will review the facts and circumstances surrounding your arrest and alleged criminal behavior to determine which defenses may be applicable.
+As an experienced San Diego home invasion lawyer, Pedro Bernal will review the facts and circumstances surrounding your arrest and alleged criminal behavior to determine which defenses may be applicable.

 Some defenses to home invasion charges in California include:

-• Defendant lacked the intent to commit a crime inside the dwelling;
+• The defendant lacked the intent to commit a crime inside the dwelling;

-• Defendant was mistakenly identified as the intruder; and
+• The defendant was mistakenly identified as the intruder; and

-• Defendant was lawfully present on the property.
+• The defendant was lawfully present on the property.

 If convicted, you could face serious time behind bars.